sharmatarundeep/PythonTDS/Leetcode_Programs/README.md

-Some leetcode program tried in Python, just for fun :)
+Some leetcode programs tried in Python, just for fun :)
 <br>
 Author - Tarundeep Sharma